lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 reverse (xs ++ ys) == reverse ys ++ reverse xs
 ```

-These properties hold for all finite lists with total values.
-Naturally, there
+These properties will hold for all finite lists with total values.
+Naturally,
-are ways to prove them and there are even tools for Haskell, such as
+there are ways to prove them and there are even tools for Haskell, such as
 LiquidHaskell, that can help you with that.
 Proving correctness is not always
 possible, some properties are either too hard or impossible to prove, moreover,
 often we just want to check that they work on some inputs.
 One of the ways to do
 that is through writing some unit tests, but since it is not feasable to test
-all type of inputs exhaustively for most functions, we usuall check some corner
+all type of inputs exhaustively for most functions, we usually check some corner
 cases and possibly some other arbitrary values.
 Systematic generation of
 arbitrary input could be very helpful in that scenario, and that's were
 QuickCheck comes into play.